himadri13/binary-menu-driven/README.md

-# web-scraper
+# binary menu driven
-In this project we will discuss how to scrape data like Names, Ratings, Descriptions, Reviews, addresses, Contact numbers, etc. from google maps using Python.
+In this project we run a menu driven program by importing pickle library and storing user input in csv file using Python.